Low-Rank Filtering and Smoothing for Sequential Deep Learning: Introduction

 \section{Introduction}

-As deep learning continues to advance, problems remain where retaining previously learned knowledge is essential.
-An example is \textit{continual learning}, where a model encounters new tasks but needs to preserve knowledge on all previously learned tasks.
-Despite the model's capacity to learn all tasks \emph{simultaneously}, learning new tasks \emph{sequentially} often leads to partial ``forgetting''.
-This divergence between a sequentially \& simultaneously learned model is referred to as \textit{catastrophic forgetting} \citep{McCloskey1989}.
-A common approach to address this trade-off constrains the network to encourage changes that maintain the performance on previous tasks, \eg via weight-space regularization.
-However, doing so evidently requires a meaningful and structured quantification of uncertainty---knowing what is still relevant, and which parts can be flexible.
-Otherwise, models either cannot retain the performance on previous tasks, or they become too stiff, unable to adapt to new tasks, also known as \textit{loss of plasticity} \citep{Dohare2023}.
-A number of recent works try to address this issue \citep{Ritter2018,chang2022on,chang2023lowrank}. \blfootnote{Correspondence to: Joanna Sliwa \tt<joanna.sliwa@uni-tuebingen.de>.}
+The central challenge in sequential deep learning is preserving previously acquired knowledge without compromising flexibility.
+In \textit{continual learning}, models encounter new tasks one by one, that they need to learn while preserving knowledge from all previous tasks.
+Despite the model's capacity to learn all tasks \emph{simultaneously}, sequential training often leads to partial ``forgetting'' of past tasks.
+Divergence between a sequentially \& simultaneously learned model is referred to as \textit{catastrophic forgetting} \citep{McCloskey1989}.
+Common mitigation strategies constrain the network to encourage changes that maintain prior task performance, \eg~via weight-space regularization.
+However, an excessive focus on retention can lead to an inability to adapt to new tasks, termed \textit{loss of plasticity} \citep{Dohare2023}.
+Achieving a good trade-off requires a quantification of uncertainty---knowing what remains relevant, and which model parts can be adapted.

-Building on these, here, we treat the weight space of the deep network as the state space of a nonlinear Gaussian model.
-This allows us to apply established concepts from Bayesian filtering and smoothing to sequentially learn tasks with neural nets.
-The main advantage of this approach is that it maps the complex problem of continual learning to a well-understood formalism in Bayesian inference, yielding both efficient computational methods and a clear conceptual understanding of the components of the model, for instance, by providing clear ways to include domain knowledge about the sequence of tasks.
-Existing approaches in continual learning, such as Elastic Weight Consolidation (EWC) \citep{Kirkpatrick2017} or Online Structured Laplace Approximations (OSLA) \citep{Ritter2018} are then special cases of our general formalism for specific choices, \eg of the employed curvature approximation or dynamics model.
+Building on recent work (e.g. \citealp{Ritter2018}; \citealp{chang2022on}; \citealp{chang2023lowrank}), we treat the weight space of the deep network as the state space of a nonlinear Gaussian model.
+The main advantage of this approach is that it maps the complex problem of sequential learning to the well-understood formalism of Bayesian inference.
+This enables both efficient computational methods, \eg Bayesian filtering and smoothing, as well as clear conceptual understanding of the state space model's components, \eg by providing principled ways to include domain knowledge about the sequence of tasks.